chingu-voyage7/Bears-Team-22/readme.md

 > Knowledge is a Q&A-style app

-Developed in the Chingu Voyage-7 cohort.
+Developed in the Chingu Voyage-7 cohort by Bears Team 22.
 See more information on Chingu and joining future cohorts [here](https://chingu.io).

 ## MVP